Virtual Reality in Healthcare Industry

 1.Treating Chronic Pain

-KarunaVR for instance, make the use of Pain Education, and Movement Science to help patients overcome learned pain and motor impairment.
+KarunaVR for instance, make the use of Pain Education, and Movement Science to help patients overcome pain and motor impairment.
 The software uses immersive VR technology offering motion and visual based experiences that help in fixing brain discordance.

 2. Mental Health and Virtual Reality